Analysing and visualising bike-sharing demand with outliers: Capital Bikeshare data

-\paragraph{Data aggregation} Given the large number of O-D pairs, very few journeys are recorded per unique pair on average.
+Given the large number of O-D pairs, very few journeys are recorded per unique pair on average.
 This makes it difficult to detect meaningful patterns, or any deviation from such a pattern, on the O-D level.
 When numbers are this small, noise dominates over any trend, as also pointed out in related research on forecasting slow-moving retail products \citep{Jha2015}.
-To alleviate the problem of small numbers, we aggregate trips as pick-up and drop-off events, considering usage per terminal rather than O-D pairs.
-To further reduce the problem of sparse observations, and to make observations comparable over time, we aggregate usage by hour of day \citep{Petropoulos2015}.
-Specifically, we define the \gls{daily_usage_pattern} to be a time series of the number of times per hour that a terminal is used, either pick-up or drop-off -- see Figure \ref{fig:bookings_od_terminal}b.
-When considering pick-ups and drop-offs separately, we differentiate the \gls{daily_pick_up_pattern} and the \gls{daily_drop_off_pattern}.
+To alleviate the problem of small numbers, we aggregate trips as pick-up and drop-off events, considering usage per station rather than O-D pairs.
+To further reduce the problem of sparse observations, and to make observations comparable over time, we aggregate usage by hour of day {[}\citet{Petropoulos2015}.
+Specifically, we define the daily usage pattern to be a time series of the number of times per hour that a station is used, either pick-up or drop-off -- see Figure~\ref{fig-bookings_od_terminal}(b).
+When considering pick-ups and drop-offs separately, we differentiate the daily pick-up pattern and the daily drop-off pattern.